michael2012z/BitBible/markdown/KJV/files/Ps.md

 43. Thou hast delivered me from the strivings of the people; and thou hast made me the head of the heathen: a people whom I have not known shall serve me.

-44. As soon as they hear of me, they shall obey me: the strangers shall submit themselves unto me.As soon…: Heb.
-At the hearing of the earsubmit…: or, yield feigned obediencestrangers: Heb. sons of the stranger
+44. As soon as they hear of me, they shall obey me: the strangers shall submit themselves unto me.

-45. The strangers shall fade away, and be afraid out of their close places.strangers: Heb. sons of the stranger
+45. The strangers shall fade away, and be afraid out of their close places.

 46. The Lord liveth; and blessed be my rock; and let the God of my salvation be exalted.

-47. It is God that avengeth me, and subdueth the people under me.avengeth: Heb. giveth avengements forsubdueth: or, destroyeth
+47. It is God that avengeth me, and subdueth the people under me.

-48. He delivereth me from mine enemies: yea, thou liftest me up above those that rise up against me: thou hast delivered me from the violent man.violent…: Heb. man of violence
+48. He delivereth me from mine enemies: yea, thou liftest me up above those that rise up against me: thou hast delivered me from the violent man.

-49. Therefore will I give thanks unto thee, O Lord, among the heathen, and sing praises unto thy name.give…: or, confess
+49. Therefore will I give thanks unto thee, O Lord, among the heathen, and sing praises unto thy name.

 50. Great deliverance giveth he to his king; and sheweth mercy to his anointed, to David, and to his seed for evermore.